Coming in the Clouds

 Acts 1:6-11

-6When they were assembled they asked him saying, Our master, will you at this time restore the kingdom to Israel?
-Acts 1:67He said to them, It is not for you to know the time nor times which the father has set by his own authority.
-8When the spirit of the holy comes on you you will receive power.
-You will be witnesses to me in Jerusalem and in all Judah and also in the house of Samaria and to the ends of the land.
-Acts 1:7-89When he had spoken these things he was taken up.
-When they were looking at him a cloud received him and he was hidden from their sight.
-Acts 1:910When they gazed into the skies where he went, 2 men stood by them, in white robes.
-K Exodus 2:10 K 1 Kings 17:1 11They said to them, Men of Galilee, why do you stand gazing up into the skies?
+6When they were assembled they asked him, saying, Our Master, will you at this time restore the kingdom to Israel?
+Acts 1:67He said to them, It is not for you to know the time nor times which the Father has set by his own authority.
+8When the Holy Spirit comes on you, you will receive power, and you will be witnesses to me 1|4 in Jerusalem, 2|4 and in all Judah, 3|4 and also in the house of Samaria, 4|4 and to the ends of the land.
+Acts 1:7-89When he had spoken these things, while they were looking at him, he was taken up and a cloud received him, and he was hidden from their sight.
+Acts 1:910When they were gazing into the skies where he went, 2 men stood by them in white robes, K Exodus 2:10 K 1 Kings 17:1 11and they said to them, Men of Galilee, why do you stand gazing up into the skies?
 This same Joshua who has been taken up from you to the skies will come in like manner as you have seen him go up to the skies.
-Acts 1:10-11 (Acts 1:6-11 BRB)
+Acts 1:10-11

 Count